google/clusterfuzz/docs/production-setup/setting_up_bots.md

 (except [LeakSanitizer]), as there are performance and bug finding efficiency issues with combining them.

-By default, ClusterFuzz configuration file creates 1 Linux regular bot and 2 [preemptible] bots on [Google Compute Engine].
+By default, the ClusterFuzz configuration file creates 1 regular Linux bot and 2 [preemptible] Linux bots on [Google Compute Engine].
 You can configure them by following the instructions provided [here](#google-compute-engine-cluster) and [here](#google-compute-engine-instance-template).

-It is recommended to have the majority of your bots as preemptibles since they are much cheaper and do not impact the production workload in any significant way (since only fuzzing tasks are executed there).
-You still need some regular bots (non-preemptibles) to execute other tasks e.g. post-operation tasks after a crash is discovered like minimization, regression, etc.
+We recommend that you use preemptibles for most of your bots because they are much cheaper and perform almost as well.
+You still need some regular bots (non-preemptibles) to execute other tasks, such as the tasks that run after a crash is discovered (minimization, regression, etc).

 ### Windows

 Windows is a supported platform for fuzzing.
-Currently, only [AddressSanitizer] ([sanitizer]) and [libFuzzer] ([fuzzing engine]) are available for use on this platform.
+The only [sanitizer] supported on Windows is [AddressSanitizer].
+The only [fuzzing engine] supported on Windows is [libFuzzer].

 By default, ClusterFuzz configuration files do not enable any Windows bots.
 You can enable them easily by following the instructions provided